Skip to content

 Use this to understand ingestion volume and confirm whether high-unit services truly have high sample counts.

 Use this to locate services that contribute most to your APM time series footprint.
-This is the key metric for service-level time series limits, which are configured under Fair usage limits, in the APM service level limits section.
+This is the key metric for service-level time series limits — configure them under Fair usage limits, in the APM service level limits section.

 Use this to rank services by their impact on time series count.